 Janna (E-RYT 200) is the owner of Inhale Pittsburgh.
 She discovered yoga when she was 13, teaching herself how to do a headstand from a yoga book.
 She didn’t return to a regular practice until yoga served as the much-needed balance to a twenty-something life in New York City.
 There yoga transformed her, in mind and body.
 She fell in love with the authenticity of the practice and its power of positive change.
-In 2011, Janna received her 200 HR training from Sonic Yoga in New York City and did an apprenticeship at Mala Yoga in Brooklyn.
+In 2011, Janna received her 200 HR training from Sonic Yoga in New York City and did an apprenticeship at Mala Yoga in Brooklyn in 2012.
 Janna teaches a Vinyasa style class that focuses on both the physical and subtle body.
 Her students experience the flow of breath, music, and message set to the firm foundations of asana and alignment.
 Outside of regular classes, she specializes in teaching yoga to those who live with brain injury and PSTD.
 Janna is also an alumni Lululemon ambassador and a two-time published author of He Never Liked Cake and Move Feel Think: Yoga for TBI, PTSD, and Other Forms of Trauma.

-When she’s not on her mat or keeping Inhale Pittsburgh ship-shape, she is busy being a writing coach and a book editor, or walking Mae Belle in the Mexican War Streets.
+When she’s not on her mat or keeping Inhale Pittsburgh ship-shape, she is busy as a book editor and writing coach, or walking Mae Belle in the Mexican War Streets with her husband.
 Learn more about Janna at: jannahockenjos.com.
 Instagram: @jannacabana